fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 ## Install using Direct JavaScript files

-In order to install and start working with Vue-FusionCharts you need to:

-* [Download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT which contains the necessary JavaScript files.
+In order to install and start working with Vue-FusionCharts you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT which contains the necessary JavaScript files and the `jquery` helper folder.
-* Look for the `jQuery helper` in the downloaded package post v3.13.0.

->

-For all plugins that we're now providing in download package, instead of asking to download, ask them to look in package.
-And if not available in package, download v3.13.0 or later.
+> Post version 3.13.0, `jquery` helper is provided in the download package.
+Look for the `jquery` folder under **fusioncharts-suite-xt/integrations/frontend-plugins** in downloaded package.

 Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
 The folder structure is shown below: